310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/flood_of_customers_p2.md

 {% bubble Nice %}
 “Fufu.
 The bloodthirsty atmosphere that overwhelmed the venue up until yesterday has brightened up a lot throughout today.”

-“Absolutely Nice*,* indeed!
+“Absolutely Nice, indeed!
 By the looks of it, I think we won’t have to worry about disappointing our special customers when we welcome them on the final day…♪”
 {% endbubble %}

 {% bubble Ritsu curious %}